Have you recently invested your marketing budget in social media ads to increase brand awareness online?

 Even though you’ve already sent an email welcoming, congratulating, re-engaging, or offering discounts to your beloved subscriber, it all boils down to what is written in the email.

-At the end of the day, consumers value an email that includes succinct, but helpful and relevant content.
-Every email sent in your brand’s name should always be short, sweet, and above all, useful.
+At the end of the day, consumers value an email that includes brief but helpful and relevant content.
+Every email sent in your brand’s name should always be short, sweet, and helpful.

-Take Skimm’s short but sweet email marketing campaigns as an example.
+Take Skimm’s short but sweet email marketing strategy as an example.
 The brand’s daily newsletter concentrates on giving trending news to their valued email subscribers cleverly and hilariously.

-They did it simply by letting their consumers digest news in less than five minutes.
+They let their target audience digest news in less than five minutes.
 Skimm also does catchy punchlines to deliver the news of the day.

 In Summary…

-To ensure your campaigns have impact, don’t forget to communicate with your consumers through personalized, customized, and timely email.
+To ensure more customer engagement, don’t forget to communicate with your consumers through personalized, customized, and timely marketing material.